 Yet despite all our technology, we struggle to deliver on our digital employee experience.
 The weaknesses include:

-- Lack of awareness and communication: SHRM reported that 58% of employees were unaware of the full extent of benefits offered to them, and 57% feel their HR communications aren’t clear.
+SHRM reported that 58% of employees were unaware of the full extent of benefits offered to them, and 57% felt their HR communications weren’t clear.

-- Complexity and overload: Employees report feeling overwhelmed by the volume of information, and managers even more so.
+Employees report feeling overwhelmed by the volume of information they are exposed to, and managers even more so.
 This HBR article highlights the need to reduce information overload, which sucks hours a week from our already busy schedules.
-Communication is too often duplicative, irrelevant, effort intensive and inconsistent.
+Communication is too often duplicative, irrelevant, effort-intensive and inconsistent.
 We need to upgrade how we communicate.

-HR trend #4: AI in HR: practical applications over the hype
+HR trend #4: Practical applications of AI over the hype

 I’m with the more moderate voices like the World Economic Forum.
 According to its Future of Jobs Report 2020, an estimated 85 million jobs will be displaced, while 97 million new jobs will be created by 2025.
-We’ll know soon how accurate their forecast is!
+As with any major innovation, there will be disruption and change, but there will also be opportunity and upside.
+We’ll know soon how accurate their forecast was!

-The reality is that we can never perfectly predict the future, but we can look to the past.
+The reality is that we can never perfectly predict the future, but we can look to the past for lessons.
 We can be certain this oncoming technology wave will bring new opportunities, change old practices, and require the need for new skills.
 We can be certain the march of progress will continue and pick up pace as it does.
+Historical cycles of innovation have shown all of this to be true.

 - Scrutinize our software applications for how they leverage AI today and ask our vendors whether innovation is embedded in their roadmap.